lezer-parser/website/site/docs/guide/index.md

 SomeRule[myProp=somevalue] { "ok" }
 ```

-You can write `as otherName` after the prop name to rename it locally.
+You may write `as otherName` after the prop name to rename it locally.

 Inline rules, external token names, and `@specialize`/`@extend`
 operators also allow square bracket prop notation to add props to the